7 Kumon Alternatives in 2025

 Thinkster Math’s Parent Insights app is fairly unique and gives you thorough information on your kid’s performance.

-Completion goal times can add stress
+Completion of goal times can add stress

 Thinkster worksheets have a goal time that they should be completed in.
 While this can identify if a child needs more support, it can cause them unnecessary stress.